-Israel is a diverse and pluralistic society, home to just over seven million people.
-76% of its citizens are Jews, 20% Arabs and 4% other minorities.
+Israel is a diverse and pluralistic society, home to just over eight million people.
+75% of its citizens are Jews, 21% Arabs and 4% other minorities.

 Israel is a thriving parliamentary democracy with a government elected by proportional representation.
 Israel’s Parliament, the Knesset, has 120 seats, allocated in proportion to each party’s percentage of the total national vote.
-Parties need to win 2% of the total votes cast to win a seat, meaning the very smallest parties can win a seat in the Knesset – and often must be taken notice of, as part of the coalition building process.
-34 Parties contested the last election with the parties representing every sector of Israeli society – religious, secular; Jewish parties and Arab parties; left-wing, centre, and right-wing parties.
 The largely ceremonial role of president is elected for seven-year terms by the Knesset.
 A robust Supreme Court acts as an important check on the powers of the government.

 Israel is currently led by PM Benjamin Netanyahu, who heads a centre right coalition.